hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 (love) itself.
 If you see the loving form of God manifest everywhere and in everything, how can you hate or injure others?
-That realisation of love can never come so long as there is the least desire in the heart, or what Shri Ramakrishna used to say, attachment for Kâma-Kânchana (sense-pleasure and wealth).
+That realisation of love can never come so long as there is the least desire in the heart, or what Shri Ramakrishna used to say, attachment for Kāma-Kānchana (sense-pleasure and wealth).
 In the perfect realisation of love, even the consciousness of one's own body does not exist.
 Also, the supreme Jnana is to realise the oneness everywhere, to see one's own self as the